 To be certified, the product(s) must be fit to perform its intended purpose or application.
 A minimum level of quality and durability is implicit before the GECA ecolabel can be displayed on the product.
-The producer / manufacturer must ensure that the product is fit for its intended purpose.
+The producer/manufacturer must ensure that the product is fit for its intended purpose.

-2.1 Demonstrated Performance
+2.1 Applicable Standards and Demonstrated Fitness

-Criterion 2: The product must demonstrate fitness for purpose or market acceptance or suitability or quality.
+Criterion 2: The product must demonstrate fitness for purpose or market acceptance, suitability, or quality.